Fatemehjj/grocery-shop/README.md

 # grocery-shop
-simple spring boot web program with MySQL and Redis(as a cache)
+simple spring boot web app with MySQL and Redis(as a cache)